mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 Run the
 `script <https://github.com/mthoren-adi/precision_adc_toolbox/blob/master/ad7124_filters.py>`__,
-and observe the impulse (time domain) shapes of the filters, shown in Figure 23.
+and observe the impulse (time domain) shapes of the filters, shown in Figure :ref:`fltimpluse`.

 .. figure:: rev_eng_filters_all.png
+   :scale: 50 %

-   **Figure 23.
-Generated Filter Impulse Responses**
+   Generated Filter Impulse Responses :label:`fltimpluse`

-And finally, the frequency response can be calcualted using NumPy’s freqz function, shown in Figure 24.
+And finally, the frequency response can be calcualted using NumPy’s freqz function, shown in Figure :ref:`fltresp`.

 .. figure:: freqz_annotated.png

-   **Figure 24.
-Calculated Frequency Response Using Freqz**
+   Calculated Frequency Response Using Freqz :label:`fltresp`

 Verifying ADC filter response
 -----------------------------

 The AD7124-8 is a sigma-delta ADC, in which a modulator produces a high sample rate, but noisy (low resolution), representation of the analog input.
 This noisy data is then filtered by an internal digital filter, producing a lower rate, lower noise output.
 The type of filter varies widely depending on the intended end application - an audio sigma-delta ADC will have a filter that is flat out to 20kHz, with an output data rate of at least 44ksps.
 The AD7124-8 is general-purpose, targeted at precision applications.
 As such, the digital filter response and output data rate are highly configurable.
 While the filter response is well-defined in the datasheet, there are occasions when one may want to measure the impact of the filter on a given signal.
 This experiment measures the filter response by applying sinewaves to the ADC input and analyzing the output.
-This method can be easily adapted to measuring other waveforms - wavelets, simulated physical events, etc. Connect the ADALM2000 to the EVAL-AD7124-8-PMDZ as shown in Figure 25.
+This method can be easily adapted to measuring other waveforms - wavelets, simulated physical events, etc. Connect the ADALM2000 to the EVAL-AD7124-8-PMDZ as shown in Figure :ref:`ad7124m2k`.
 The 1k resistor is to protect the AD7124-8 in case something goes wrong, as the m2k output range is -5V to +5V, beyond the -0.3V to 3.6V absolute maximum limits of the AD7124-8.
 DO NOT OMIT THIS RESISTOR.

 .. figure:: ad7124_m2k_circuit.png
+   :scale: 50 %

-   **Figure 25.
-AD7124 - m2k Connections for Filter Response Measurement**
+   AD7124 - m2k Connections for Filter Response Measurement
+   :label:`ad7124m2k`

 Run the `trace_ad7124_filter_with_m2k
 script <https://github.com/mthoren-adi/precision_adc_toolbox/blob/master/trace_ad7124_filter_with_m2k.py>`__.
 This will set the m2k’s waveform generator to generate a sinewave at 10Hz, capture 1024 data points, calculate the RMS value, then append the result to a list.
-It will then step through frequencies up to 250Hz, then plot the result as shown in Figure 25.
+It will then step through frequencies up to 250Hz, then plot the result as shown in Figure :ref:`measresp`.

 .. code-block:: python